-Definition 3.2 (Anonymous).
+Definition 2.2 (Anonymous).
 A system is anonymous if nodes do not have unique identifiers.

-Definition 3.3 (Uniform).
+Definition 2.3 (Uniform).
 An algorithm is called uniform if the number of nodes n is not known to the algorithm (to the nodes, if you wish).
 If n is known, the algorithm is called non-uniform.

 Whether a leader can be elected in an anonymous system depends on whether the network is symmetric (ring, complete graph, complete bipartite graph, etc.) or asymmetric (star, single node with highest degree, etc.).
+Simplifying slightly, in this context a symmetric graph is a graph in which the extended neighborhood of each node has the same structure.
 We will now show that non-uniform anonymous leader election for synchronous rings is impossible.
 The idea is that in a ring, symmetry can always be maintained.

-Lemma 3.4.
-After round k of any deterministic algorithm on an anonymous ring, each node is in the same state s_k .
+Lemma 2.4.
+After round k of any deterministic algorithm on an anonymous ring, each node is in the same state $s_k$ .

 Proof by induction: All nodes start in the same state.
-A round in a synchronous algorithm consists of the three steps sending, receiving, local computation (see Definition 1.8).
+A round in a synchronous algorithm consists of the three steps sending, receiving, local computation (see Definition 1.6).
 All nodes send the same message(s), receive the same message(s), do the same local computation, and therefore end up in the same state.

-Theorem 3.5 (Anonymous Leader Election).
+Theorem 2.5 (Anonymous Leader Election).
 Deterministic leader election in an anonymous ring is impossible.

-Proof (with Lemma 3.4): If one node ever decides to become a leader (or a non-leader), then every other node does so as well, contradicting the problem specification 3.1 for n > 1.
+Proof (with Lemma 2.4): If one node ever decides to become a leader (or a non-leader), then every other node does so as well, contradicting the problem specification 2.1 for n > 1.
 This holds for non-uniform algorithms, and therefore also for uniform algorithms.
 Furthermore, it holds for synchronous algorithms, and therefore also for asynchronous algorithms.

 - Sense of direction is the ability of nodes to distinguish neighbor nodes in an anonymous setting.
 In a ring, for example, a node can distinguish the clockwise and the counterclockwise neighbor.
-Sense of direction does not help in anonymous leader election. - Theorem 3.5 also holds for other symmetric network topologies (e.g., complete graphs, complete bipartite graphs, ...). - Note that Theorem 3.5 does generally not hold for randomized algorithms; if nodes are allowed to toss a coin, some symmetries can be broken. - However, more surprisingly, randomization does not always help.
-A randomized uniform anonymous algorithm can for instance not elect a leader in a ring.
-Randomization does not help to decide whether the ring has n=3 or n=6 nodes: Every third node may generate the same random bits, and as a result the nodes cannot distinguish the two cases.
-However, an approximation of n which is strictly better than a factor 2 will help.
+Sense of direction does not help in anonymous leader election. - Theorem 2.5 also holds for other symmetric network topologies (e.g., complete graphs, complete bipartite graphs, ...). - Note that Theorem 2.5 does not hold for randomized algorithms; if nodes are allowed to toss a coin, symmetries can be broken.

-3.2 Asynchronous Ring
+2.2 Asynchronous Ring

-We first concentrate on the asynchronous model from Definition 2.7.
-Throughout this section we assume non-anonymity; each node has a unique identifier.
-Having IDs seems to lead to a trivial leader election algorithm, as we can simply elect the node with, e.g., the highest ID.
+We first concentrate on the asynchronous model from Definition 1.10.
+Throughout this section we assume non-anonymity; each node has a unique identifier as proposed in Assumption 1.2.
+Having ID's seems to lead to a trivial leader election algorithm, as we can simply elect the node with, e.g., the highest ID.

-Theorem 3.7.
-Algorithm 3.6 is correct.
-The time complexity is $\mathcal{O}(n)$.
-The message complexity is $\mathcal{O}(n^2)$.
+Theorem 2.6 (Analysis of Algorithm 8).
+Algorithm 8 is correct.
+The time complexity is O(n).
+The message complexity is $O(n^2)$ .